 Most companies are looking to grow and expand.
 But the process of taking out a business loan isn’t an easy journey down a well-paved road.

-More than a third of all small businesses who apply for a loan are rejected.
+More than one-third of all small businesses who apply for a loan are rejected.
 And most don’t understand why.
-Here are five reasons why your business could be rejected for a loan and what your business can do to increase your chances of being approved.
+Here are five reasons why your business might be rejected for a loan and what your company can do to increase your approval chances.

-Not submitting the correct documentation for the credit renewal will increase a company’s chance of getting rejected.
-Here are 5 types of documentation your business should submit:
+Not submitting the correct documentation for a credit renewal will increase a company’s chance of getting rejected.
+Here are the types of documentation you should expect to present:

 - Annual financial statements

 - Personal financial statement from the guarantor (who is typically the owner)

 - Financial projections for the next 1-2 years, especially when an increase is needed